Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 :::info

-This can either be done when you add a strategy to a toggle or at any point thereafter.
+Constraints aren't fixed and can be changed later to further narrow your audience.
+You can add them either when you add a strategy to a toggle or at any point thereafter.

 :::